 One scenario looks like this – an employer reports a claim 9 days after injury and the Workers’ Comp Board fines the carrier for a late compensability decision and payment of benefits.
-The carrier or TPA (self-insureds) is fined $500.
+The carrier or TPA (self-insured) is fined $500.

 Does the claims department pay the fine under expenses or Indemnity/Medical benefits?
-The employer was nine days late, but the carrier was left with five days and two of those are the weekend.
+The employer was nine days late, but the carrier was left with five days and two of those were over the weekend.
 Does the carrier/TPA take the hit and pay it under Expenses and not under a benefit type?

-For self-insureds, sometimes the TPA’s have a fourth benefit type that is labeled, such as TPA expense.
+For self-insureds, sometimes the TPA has a fourth benefit type that is labeled, such as TPA expense.
 Please remember that Self-Insureds pay the toll for everything and then have to pay the TPA a fee to handle the files.
-The fourth benefit type where the TPA has to eat the penalty or fine kicks in for these situations.
+The fourth benefit type is where the TPA has to eat the penalty or fine kicks in for these situations.
 Does the data entry person know there exists a fourth type of payment category?
 Do not assume as a self-insured that you have to pay all fines and penalties regardless of how they occurred on a file.

-For large deductible plans, the carrier adds in a clause that states – the insured will pay 50% of the incurred claims handling expenses.
+For large deductible plans, the carrier adds a clause that states – the insured will pay 50% of the incurred claims handling expenses.
 No, really, if you are a large deductible insured, check out that clause.
 I have found it in hundreds of large deductible plans.
 Could you be paying 50% of the fees for which your company owes no responsibility?

-For voluntary market policies, sometimes the person that is coding the payment type has to make that decision and they are under incredible time pressures to provide fast data entry.
+For voluntary market policies, sometimes the person who is coding the payment type has to make that decision and they are under incredible time pressure to provide fast data entry.
 I have seen this happen more than seldom.
 The usual accuracy target is 95%.
-What if inside the 5% error rate, your company ‘s Experience Mod takes a hit for an improperly coded payment?
+What if inside the 5% error rate, your company’s Experience Mod takes a hit for an improperly coded payment?
 That is why online access to your claims payments should be a priority when your policy is issued by the carrier.